Mon. Mar 2nd, 2026

 How can I check gold rates in Karnataka?

-Financial websites (Groww, Goodreturns), local jewellers, as well as IndianPriceUpdate.
+Financial websites (Groww, Goodreturns), local jewellers, and IndianPriceUpdate.

 Can I invest in gold without buying physical jewellery?

 Yes.
-These may be gold ETFs, Sovereign Gold Bonds (SGBs), digital gold, and gold mutual fund,s which are safe and more convenient to manage.
+These may be gold ETFs, Sovereign Gold Bonds (SGBs), digital gold, and gold mutual funds,s which are safe and more convenient to manage.